briansworth/dev/_posts/2017-5-20-PowerShell-JSON-And-Config-Files.md

 ---
 layout: post
-title: PowerShell Configuration Files in JSON
+title: PowerShell and JSON Configuration Files
 ---
 <p>
   If you run a lot of code in any environment, or have multiple environments that you manage,